-In August 2011, the Company purchased certain assets of Ashley Ellis, LLC as discussed in Note 4 in exchange for of 1,250 shares of stock valued at \$331.
+In August 2011, the Company purchased certain assets of Ashley Ellis, LLC as discussed in Acquisitions note in exchange for of 1,250 shares of stock valued at \$331.

-In November 2010, the Company purchased certain assets of DMCC Staffing, LLC and RFFG of Cleveland, LLC as discussed in Note 4 in exchange for 5,581 shares of common stock valued at \$2,400.
+In November 2010, the Company purchased certain assets of DMCC Staffing, LLC and RFFG of Cleveland, LLC as discussed in Acquisitions note in exchange for 5,581 shares of common stock valued at \$2,400.

-In June 2010, the Company purchased certain assets of On-Site Services, Inc. as discussed in Noted 4 in exchange for 1,476 shares of common stock, valued at \$487.
+In June 2010, the Company purchased certain assets of On-Site Services, Inc. as discussed in Acquisitions note in exchange for 1,476 shares of common stock, valued at \$487.